MarkAYoder/PRUCookbook/docs/04debug/debug.md

 export TARGET=uart1
 make
 ````
 Now `make` will compile, load PRU0 and start it.
-In a terminal window running
+In a terminal window run
 ```bash
 screen /dev/ttyUSB0 115200
 ```